New species of world’s largest amphibian discovered

 A living fossil dying out

 There are around 5-8 species of amphibians collectively known as Chinese giant salamanders; however, only two have been described.
-They are part of an ancient lineage of amphibians dating back 170 million years and are therefore considered “living fossils”.
+They are part of an ancient lineage of amphibians dating back 170 million years and are therefore “living fossils”.
 As their name suggests, they are the world’s largest amphibians, reaching a length of almost 2m and a weight of up to 95kg!
 The giant salamanders’ vision is poor, so they rely on sensory nodes along their body to detect vibrations.
 They mainly feed on small invertebrates, fish and amphibians (including their own species!) and live for over 60 years.

 Wild population of Chinese giant salamanders discovered

-After 18 months monitoring Chinese giant salamanders in the field, researchers have now discovered a wild population inside a closed nature reserve in Jiangxi Province.
+After 18 months monitoring Chinese giant salamanders in the field, scientists have now discovered a wild population inside a closed nature reserve in Jiangxi Province.
 Not only that, but genetic analyses have revealed it to be distinct and free of hybridisation.
 As far as we know, this newly discovered species (Andrias jiangxiensis) is the only Chinese giant salamander with a genetically pure, reproducing wild population.

 This new study, published in Zoological Research (read below), gives hope to the survival of Chinese giant salamanders.
 It shows that closed nature reserves, free of human interference, can protect vulnerable species from exploitation and hybridisation.
 Additionally, interviews with locals indicated that they were not only knowledgeable about the indigenous species, but also proud of it, calling it “more beautiful” than the hybrids and refraining from eating it.
 Therefore, an on-site conservation approach involving local people could help bring back these amazing amphibians.